cloudyr/cloudyr.github.io/index.md

 title: the cloudyr project
 ---

 Welcome to **the cloudyr project**!
 The goal of this initiative is to make cloud computing with R easier, starting with robust tools for working with cloud computing platforms.
-The project's inital work is with Amazon Web Services, but tools for Google Cloud Services are also in the works.
+The project's inital work is with Amazon Web Services, various crowdsourcing platforms, and popular continuous integration services for R package development.
+Tools for Google Cloud Services and Microsoft Azure are also on the long-term agenda.

 The motivation for the project is simple: cloud computing is a critical component of contemporary software development and data analysis.
 The reasons for this are numerous (e.g., speed, memory, storage capacity, parallel computing, etc.) and need not be rehashed here.
 Yet R does not currently have many tools for engaging in cloud computing.
 There are many tools for extracting data from the cloud (see [the Web Technologies Task View](http://cran.r-project.org/web/views/WebTechnologies.html)), but there are not very many tools for connecting a local R instance to cloud-based services.